 Lesson 1 and gear check

-At 10:30am we all line up with our instructors in the Junior Yard to check that our gear is safe and clean.
+At 10:30am we all meet in the Junior Yard to check that our gear is safe and clean before our first session commences at 11.00am.

 What will instructors check?